 We are always evaluating and reevaluating, modifying your treatments and the recommendations we make accordingly.
-You are unique and ever changing, so your treatment should never follow a strict, cookie-cutter protocol.
+You are unique and ever-changing, so your treatment should never follow a strict, cookie-cutter protocol.

-We will ask questions, recheck baseline tests, recommend strategies, offer advice, utilize hands-on treatment, and coach rehabilitative & performance exercise.
+We will ask questions, recheck baseline tests, recommend strategies, offer advice, utilize hands-on treatment, and coach rehabilitative & performance exercises.
 You will have to move around, answer questions, follow instructions, and provide feedback.
 We are eliminating and narrowing possibilities to get a clear understanding of the primary issue and how to solve it.

 Ultimately, a treatment plan is a team effort.
 We have to work together to achieve the best results, propelling you to feeling and moving better, sooner, so you can get back to doing what you love most.

-No. First we will determine if chiropractic care can help you by taking a history, performing a physical examination and in rare cases send you for MRI, Ultrasound, CT scan or x-rays.
+No. First, we will determine if chiropractic care can help you by taking a history, performing a physical examination, and in rare cases send you for MRI, Ultrasound, CT scan, or x-rays.
 If we determine that our care can be of benefit, then we will suggest an estimated, finite treatment period.
 If chiropractic care is not indicated, we will suggest other sources of help or refer you to another doctor.
 Every case is different and each person’s response varies.

 Our treatment plans are typically about 4-8 visits over 4-6 weeks on average.
 Depending upon the injury/ailment and how long it has been going on, your treatment plan may be shorter or longer.

 If we’re not making progress we’re going to find a new solution.
-We will perform a re-evaluation and change the treatment direction, whether in house or with a referral to the appropriate medical professional.
+We will perform a re-evaluation and change the treatment direction, whether in-house or with a referral to the appropriate medical professional.
 When situations like this arise, we will make our best recommendations so you can make the most informed decision for yourself.

 With the goal of rapid pain relief and a low number of visits, how do you maintain a steady patient base?